PMA2005/Graph-Weaver-1/replit.md

 - Glowing 3D nodes: spheres for people, cubes for projects
 - Interactive: rotate, zoom, pan the 3D view
 - Click nodes to see details in sidebar

+## Electron Desktop App
+The app can be packaged as a standalone desktop application using Electron.

+### Electron Files
+- **electron/src/main.ts**: Main Electron process, creates the BrowserWindow and manages app lifecycle
+- **electron/src/preload.ts**: Secure context bridge (contextIsolation enabled, no Node APIs exposed to renderer)
+- **electron/src/serverRunner.ts**: Starts the Express server in production mode, handles database path resolution and port finding

+### Building for Desktop
+The desktop build process:
+1. `script/build.ts` - Bundles the client with Vite and server with esbuild
+2. `script/pack-guard.js` - Validates platform for native module builds (better-sqlite3 requires per-OS builds)
+3. Electron packages the bundled app for distribution

+## Data Migration
+The `scripts/migrate-data.ts` script migrates data from SQLite to PostgreSQL if needed for production deployment.

+## Running the App
+- **Development**: `npm run dev` starts both Express backend and Vite frontend
+- **Production Build**: Run `script/build.ts` to create production bundles
+- **Electron**: Build Electron wrapper separately for desktop distribution